Login with Patreon

 She closed her eyes and settled on the bed as she crossed her legs in the lotus position, trying to feel her magic.
 Trying to get a sense of her surroundings and her body.

 There was always a way out.
-Juno pressed her mind to the utmost, trying to focus and phasing out the noise from the outside.
+Juno pressed her mind to the utmost, trying to focus and phasing out the noise from outside.
 Soon enough, she could feel the rhythm of her heartbeat, pulsing steadily in her ears.

 ‘Stay in!’ she roared in her mind, willing all her being to follow the command.